-Elettaria cardamomum 🔾 India
+Elettaria cardamomum 🕓 India

-The ongoing cycle has produced a good Unlike previous seasons when the crop crop.
+The ongoing cycle has produced a good crop.
 The finest yield of cardamom is obtained between August and December, though the crop season commences in June-July and goes on till February.
-During August, and it is mainly grown in north this period, the pods are plucked five times.
-India is a major exporter of cardamom, and resulted in fluctuating prices this season.
-It the food and flavour industry is one of the went as high as USD 72/kg and as low as most important clients.
+During this period, the pods are plucked five times.
+India is a major exporter of cardamom, and the food and flavour industry is one of the most important clients.